• Latest

 “We will enable Ugandans to obtain international-quality health care close to home; prepare talented women and men to lead change in their communities and professions; and support research that improves health and education across the country,” Shahabuddin said.

-A total of 114 nurses, teachers, media professionals, and physicians graduated at AKU’s 4th graduation ceremony, held today (February 7) at the university’s Kampala campus in Nakawa.
-Among the graduates was Gilbert Biryahwaho, a visually impaired teacher at Masaka School for the Deaf, who graduated with a Master of Education degree.
+A total of 108 nurses and midwives, teachers, and media professionals, graduated at AKU’s 4th graduation ceremony, held today (February 7) at the university’s Kampala campus in Nakawa.
+Among the graduates was Gilbert Biryahwaho, a visually impaired teacher at Hornby High School in Kabale district, who graduated with a Master of Education degree.

 Gilbert Biryahwaho, visually impaired teacher who graduated with Master’s of Education at AKU 4th Graduation Ceremony.